Development skill + hook

 exit 0 # Allow two-way doors

-Full script with all 8 categories available in the skill directory.
+Full check script with all 8 categories, plus the approval hook, in the skill directory.

 Two-way doors